 In Saturn’s association with the Old Testament, we see in Numbers 22:21-39, we see Satan first appears as an angel that stops a guy named Balaam from going forward.
 Satan is an angel, which his donkey can see, but Balaam cannot.
 The donkey refuses to move.
 He beats the donkey in punishment until after the third time the donkey speaks to him.
 We read in Deuteronomy 23:4 that Balaam the son of Beor of Pathor of Mesopotamia was hired to curse Israel.
 We read in Numbers 22:4, 5 and 7, that Balak the son of Zippor, king of the Moabites, sent messengers to Balaam the son of Beor to Pethor and “the elders of Moab … departed with the rewards of divination in their hand.”

 Both Islam and Judaism have strong Saturnian elements in them.
 In Islam, its revealed book of the Quran has all sorts of rules and limitations for its adherents, especially for women.
 Women must dress up in black, Saturnine robes, cannot show their faces, cannot drive, are subject to “honor killings”, rapes, etc. Men aren’t allowed to drink alcohol, they have to pray to Mecca five times a day, etc. In Judaism, we have the Old Covenant in which Jehovah made with various patriarchs which gave us the Law and strict Kosher laws on what they can and cannot eat.
 They cannot work on the Shabbat (Saturn’s day) and must get circumcised.
 Both religions are very restrictive and binding.
 They are not inherently evil or sinister but excessively obstructive and controlling.
 Perhaps this is why the Apostle Paul describes the Jewish Law in terms of being a “curse” in his letters.
-The Hexagram or the six pointed star is the Seal of Solomon, or nowadays known as the Star of David.
+The Hexagram or the six-pointed star is the Seal of Solomon, or nowadays known as the Star of David.
 It’s also known as the talisman of Saturn in Kabbalistic sources.
+It’s sides and angles all add up to 666, much like the Mark of the Beast.
 In modern strands of Satanism, including Thelema, black robes are often worn in magical rituals and initiation ceremonies.
 Indeed, there are various Satanic/Luciferian spells and rituals with strong Saturnian elements in them.

 In the Testament of Solomon, King Solomon used the seal or ring of Sabaoth (given by Michael the Archangel) to command demons or djinn to do his bidding and even torture them.
 If the seal is imbued with Saturnian powers it makes sense it can be used to bind spirits in some manner.
 In many sources, the chief symbol of Saturn is the cube.
 This relates to the Kaaba stone of Islam as well as the Foundation Stone in Jewish creation myths, which in turn relates to the myths associated with the Holy Grail and the Philosopher’s Stone.
 The Nazi Otto Rahn supposedly claimed he had found the Holy Grail that once belonged to the Cathars.
 According to Tarotica, the cube’s edges also forms the Hexagon, associated with the Hexagram, being a stable symbol in Solomonic ritual magic as well as Israel’s Star of David.
 It reminds us all to well of Hellraiser’s puzzle-box, where the person who solves it, effectively summons Cenobites from Hell and drags the unfortunate soul down with them to be tortured with chains.